mwanjajoel/llama-deploy/README.md

 # Llama Deploy
 This repo contains source code for deploying Llama2 via a REST API endpoint using FastAPI and Docker.

+This project was created to provide foundation ground for deploying LLMs using FastAPI in production.

 ## How to install
 The assumption is that you have `Pipenv` installed on your computer.